 My favorite chalkboard paint is Rustoleum’s spray chalkboard paint:

-A couple quick coats and it’s ready to go, and dries quickly too.
+A couple of quick coats and it’s ready to go, and dries quickly too.

 When it’s dry, I season the chalkboard by rubbing chalk all over the surface:

 Then I wipe it off with a clean soft cloth.
 This is supposed to stop the first markings from leaving a permanent mark on the board.
 I have yet to test this theory.

 You can find it amongst the dollar items at Michaels, usually in bins near the registers.

 Then I secure the chalkboard in the frame using my Logan Point Driver: